ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--min-delegation-fee` (int):

 The minimum delegation fee that can be charged for delegation on the Primary Network, multiplied by `10,000` .
 Must be in the range `[0, 1000000]`.
 Defaults to `20000` (2%) on Mainnet.
+This can only be changed on a local network.

 #### `--min-stake-duration` (duration):